Loirooriol/X-Notifier-Reloaded/README.md

 ## License
 Z-notifier is based on X-notifier, so it's also licensed under [GNU General Public License, version 2.0](http://www.gnu.org/licenses/gpl-2.0.html).

+The software is provided "as is", without warranty of any kind.
+Legacy extensions are no longer supported by Firefox, and your Firefox profile could be damaged.
+Use at own risk.

 ## Credit
 Thanks a lot [tobwithu](http://xnotifier.tobwithu.com), the creator of the original [X-notifier](https://addons.mozilla.org/firefox/addon/xnotifier/) extension.